JosephEoff/josepheoff.github.io/_posts/2025-07-27-isolatedvariac.md

 Since this thing is used and intended as a safety device, I decided not to take its proper function at face value.
 I don't want to find out that the isolation failed by getting myself zapped dead.

 To check isolation, you need an isolation tester.
-These use high voltage to measure very high resistance values, such is the insulation between two insulated conductors in a cable.
+These use high voltage to measure very high resistance values, such as the insulation between two insulated conductors in a cable.

 The repair cafe I help out in has one, which I borrowed for the weekend.